marcelinobadin/generator-misha/README.md

 Every module you create has at least one main feature (<mouduleName>/main) where you will find your templates and scripts created during the module generation.

-You can create new features using the subgenerator ```yo misha:route <feature> [<module>]``` which will create a new directory for your feature with a standard template and controller.
+You can create new features using the subgenerator ```yo misha:feature <feature> [<module>]``` which will create a new directory for your feature with a standard template and controller.
 The module parameter is optional, and defaults to
 _base_ module.

 # Using Ionic.io